Janda95/NoSQL_Demonstration/README.md

 ### Structure for Request Messages
 COMMAND;[KEY];[VALUE];[VALUE TYPE]

-    COMMAND is a command from the list above
+    COMMAND is a command from the dictionary in main.py

     KEY is a string to be used as a data store key (optional)